43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 Ring Main Wiring

 Wiring a ring main has to be executed carefully.
-These wirings works are not carried out several times so, when the work of the ring main is taken up, it has to be crafted to perfection.
+These wiring works are not carried out several times so, when the work of the ring main is taken up, it has to be crafted to perfection.

 Although it can have numerous sockets and fused connection units, it has a fixed load capacity.
 The maximum load is said to be around 7200 watts.
 Moreover, the ring main is protected by a 32 amp fuse spur or 32 amp circuit breaker.

 The main wire starts and ends at the consumer unit.
-In the journey, it travels to rooms, kitchens, bathrooms and connects to all the sockets and fused connections of the house.
+In the journey, it travels to rooms, kitchens, and bathrooms and connects to all the sockets and fused connections of the house.
 The ring main circuit ideally serves an area of 120 square yards.

 There is also a radial circuit that provides power to houses.
 But in the UK, ring main is used on a large scale, compared to the radial circuit.

-The basic difference between them is, that in a radial circuit the wires do not complete a loop to the consumer unit, thus making it eligible for converting it into a ring main and vice versa (by altering the wirings).
+The basic difference between them is, that in a radial circuit, the wires do not complete a loop to the consumer unit, thus making it eligible for converting it into a ring main and vice versa (by altering the wirings).

 Spurs on The Ring Main